awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/migrate-from-third-party-sdks.md

 ## Introduction

 This article provides a best practice for you to migrate from a third-party SDK to Clickstream SDK.
-If you already have an SDK in your app or website, and you want to replace it with Clickstream SDK, we recommended you adopt this practice which allow you to achieve a smooth migration with the following benefits:
+If you already have an SDK in your app or website, and you want to replace it with Clickstream SDK, we recommend you adopt this practice, which allow you to achieve a smooth migration with the following benefits:

 * Minimum code changes
 * Reuse existing data tracking codes
 * Quick implementation time
 * Dual measurement to ensure data completeness

 In summary, we recommend you create one overarching analytic logger function that encapsulates all the event logging methods from both legacy SDK and Clickstream SDK, so that you have one API to log event data to multiple destinations.
-Once you satisfy with the data, you can easily update the function to disable the legacy SDK data logging.
+Once satisfied with the data, you can easily update the function to disable the legacy SDK data logging.

 To make it easier to understand, we will use Clickstream Web SDK to replace Firebase Web SDK (GA4 SDK) as an example to illustrate.
-Assuming that you have integrated Firebase Web SDK in your website, you can follow below steps.
+Assuming you have integrated Firebase Web SDK into your website, follow the steps below.

 ## Step 1: Integrate Clickstream Web SDK